 In the end, I would hands down get this over the Ink’d.
 Also, I would say this is a worthy contender to others on the market, despite other brands being on sale for around the same price as the Method’s, the thinness on these, how lightweight they are over others, and the sound quality I would say is definitely worth a look.
 If that’s you’re number one priority, I would for sure look in the the Method Wireless.

 So that’s it for this review.
-Be sure to Like and Subscribe to help support my work.
-And be sure to follow me on Facebook, twitter, and/or Instagram.
-As always, my channel is here to help YOU make a purchase decision.
+Be sure to follow me on Facebook, twitter, and/or Instagram.
+As always, my website is here to help you make a purchase decision.
 You guys take care, I’ll see you on the next one.
-Bye.